themanyone/whisper_dictation/README.md

 ** export your OPENAI_API_KEY to the environment if you want answers from ChatGPT.
 If your firm is worried about privacy and security, use `llama.cpp` as explained below.
 ChatGPT also has an enterprise version that they claim to be more private and secure.
 We are not affiliated with OpenAI, and therefor do not receive referral benefits.

-# Files in this project
+# Files in this branch

 `whisper_cpp_client.py`: A small and efficient Python client that connects to a running [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) server on the local machine or across the network.

-`whisper_dictation.py`: A stand-alone app bundled with Whisper-JAX Python.
-(No server required.)
-It loads the language model and takes a long time to start up.
-It also uses more VRAM (adjustable with environment variables.
-See JAX documentation).
-But with those extra resources it might be more responsive than client/server solutions.

-`whisper_client.py`: A client version of Whisper Dictation.
-The client connects to a local [Whisper JAX server](https://jserver.py) running on the machine, the local network, or the internet.
-Edit `whisper_client.py` to configure the server location.
-Clients make dictation available even on budget laptops and old phones that can run linux/python from the app store.

-`jserver.py`: A `whisper-jax` server.
-Run it with `venv-run jserver.py`.
-You might also find that, although they start quickly, clients are slightly less-responsive, compared to the bundled version.
-This is because servers set aside extra resources to handle multiple clients, resources which typically aren't necessary for one user.
-If only a handful of clients will use it, editing `jserver.py` in certain ways may speed it up somewhat.
-Make it use the "openai/whisper-tiny.en" checkpoint.
-Reduce BATCH_SIZE, CHUNK_LENGTH_S, NUM_PROC to the minimum necessary to support your needs.

 `record.py`: A sound-activated recorder for hands-free recording from the microphone.
 You can run it separately.
 It creates a cropped audio soundbite named `audio.wav`.
 Supply optional command line arguments to change the file name, quality, formats, add filters, etc. See `./record.py -h` for help.
 Some formats require `gst-plugins-bad` or `gst-plugins-ugly`, depending on your distribution.

 This update provides a powerful option that lets you insert plugins, mixers, filters, controllrs, and effects directly into the GStreamer pipeline.
 See the [G-streamer documentation](https://gstreamer.freedesktop.org/) for details.
 Many audio and video plugins are available.
 See `gst-inspect-1.0` for a list.
-For example, the following applies an echo effect and dynamic range compression to a quality mp3 recording.
+The following records in a high quality, lossless format with echo effect and dynamic range compression.

-`./record.py -g 'audioecho delay=250000000 intensity=0.25 ! audiodynamic' -qf echo.mp3`
+`./record.py -gq 'audioecho delay=250000000 intensity=0.25 ! audiodynamic' echo.flac`

-`app.py`: A local, privacy-focused AI chat server.
-Start it by typing `flask run` from within the directory where it resides.
-You can use almost any chat model on huggingface with it.
-Edit the file, and and change the model configuration.
-It is not a security-focused server, however.
-So beware using it outside the local network.
-And do not share its address with more than a few friends.
-In particular, flask apps have no built-in protection against distributed denial-of-service attacks (DDoS).
+`sdapi.py` The client we made to connect to a running instance of [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
+This is what gets called when you say, "Computer...Draw a picture of a horse."

 Various test files, including:

 `mimic3_client.py`: a client to query and test `mimic3-server` voice output servers.

-`test_cuda.py`: test your torch, pytorch, cuda, and optional onnxruntime installation
+`test_cuda.py`: torch, pytorch, cuda, and onnxruntime are no longer required.
+But you can still test them here!

 ### Improvements